vibinabraham/FermiCluster/README.md

 # Fermi-Cluster
 Fermi-Cluster is an open source program to run tensor product based quantum chemistry by partitioning the system into clusters.
-Fermi-Cluster uses pyscf as a back-end for molecular systems and [ray] (https://ray.io/) for parallelization
+Fermi-Cluster uses pyscf as a back-end for molecular systems and [ray](https://ray.io/) for parallelization.

 ### Installation
 1. Download